 Acknowledgement of Country

-This is a symbolic reconciliation gesture that recognises and pays respect to Traditional Owners of the land on which the statement is made.
-It can be offered by Aboriginal or non-Aboriginal people who are not Traditional Owners of the land upon which the statement is made.
+This is a symbolic reconciliation gesture that recognises and pays respect to Traditional Custodians of the land on which the statement is made.
+It can be offered by Aboriginal or non-Aboriginal people who are not Traditional Custodians of the land upon which the statement is made.

 As a mark of respect, an Acknowledge of Country is made at formal occasions such as those listed above.
 An example of an appropriate Acknowledgement of Country is provided below:

-I would like to acknowledge the Traditional Owners of the land on which this event is taking place, the [name of clan or group] people and pay my respect to their Elders, past and present.
+I would like to acknowledge the Traditional Custodians of the land on which this event is taking place, the [name of clan or group] people and pay my respect to Elders, past and present.

 Wherever possible, the Aboriginal Education Centre will consult with local Aboriginal communities on the best form of recognition for each event.

-The Traditional Owners of the land where our campuses and centres are located can be found under Indigenous matters.
+The Traditional Custodians of the land where our campuses and centres are located can be found under Indigenous matters.